Earn Your Master of Arts in Special Education with a concentration in General Curriculum K-12 Online

 To fill the need for more qualified educators in critical shortage teaching areas in Virginia, students in this online master’s special ed K12 program may apply for tuition assistance* through the Virginia Teaching Scholarship Loan Program.
 Qualified applicants may also receive TEACH Grant financial assistance.
 Additionally, earning this graduate degree in special education may help you increase your earning potential as a working educator.

-• Develop a thorough understanding of the history and legal requirements of providing an education to learners with disabilities and the ability to navigate law libraries
+• Develop a thorough understanding of history and legal requirements of providing an education to learners with disabilities and the ability to navigate law libraries

 • Perform an in-depth study into moral development, values clarification, and perceptual and cognitive factors in learning and reading